TorbS00/Torbs00/README.md

 # Hello, fellow developers! 👋

 I'm TorbS00, a passionate programmer with a love for many languages; however, my expertise lies in Java.
-I have a background in Business and Administration, with a specialization in advanced mathematics, microeconomics, and statistical analytics.
+I have a background in Business and Administration, with specialization in advanced mathematics, microeconomics, and statistical analytics.

 ## About Me